fbrandao/natter-qa-challenge/README.md

 > **Important Note**: Due to credential constraints, all tests must use the same single call credentials.
 This means all users join the same call, making proper session management and cleanup crucial for test reliability.

+> **Bonus Feature**: The performance testing suite using Artillery was added as a bonus feature to demonstrate load testing capabilities.
+While not part of the core requirements, it showcases how to implement concurrent user simulation and performance monitoring in a WebRTC application.

 ---

 ## 📁 Project Structure